Integrated Resources Planning

 The Connecticut Department of Energy and Environmental Protection (DEEP) has launched the development of the state’s next Integrated Resources Plan (IRP) to assess Connecticut’s growing electricity needs and identify pathways to meet these needs affordably and reliably for the state’s residents and businesses over the next ten years (2026-2035).Through this proceeding, DEEP will be utilizing a process for expanded stakeholder engagement that is inclusive and interactive, to ensure the strategies developed in this IRP are relevant and informed by the ideas, needs and priorities of stakeholders across the Connecticut and ISO New England electric sector landscape.
 This will include not only stakeholder involvement in electric sector modeling and scenario analysis, but also the release of white papers and convening of technical meetings on key topics during the course of the IRP proceeding.

-By way of this Notice, DEEP requests written comments regarding the scope of this IRP, the Transmission Solutions White Paper, and responses to the questions outlined below.
-Written comments may be filed electronically on DEEP’s website or submitted to DEEP.EnergyBureau@ct.gov with “Integrated Resources Plan Scoping Comments” in the subject line no later than March 31, 2025 at 4:00 PM EST. All materials submitted by stakeholders in this proceeding will be posted on DEEP’s Energy Filings page under the proceeding title “CT General Statutes – Section 16a-3a – 2025 Integrated Resources Plan.”
-Any questions can be directed to DEEP.EnergyBureau@ct.gov
+DEEP invites stakeholders to submit written comments on the proposed modeling scope for the IRP linked in the notice above.
+Written comments may be submitted to DEEP.EnergyBureau@ct.gov with “Integrated Resources Plan Modeling Scoping Comments” in the subject line no later than September 19, 2025, at 4:00 PM EPT.
+All materials submitted by stakeholders in this proceeding will be posted on DEEP’s Energy Filings webpage under the proceeding title “CT General Statutes – Section 16a-3a – 2025 Integrated Resources Plan.”
+Any questions can be directed to DEEP.EnergyBureau@ct.gov.

 2025 Transmission Solutions White Paper